41st JACT Latin Summer School – 2021 Director’s Report

 Please look on the website under “our courses” for details on what we offer.
 Once again we had groups from complete beginners tackling the traditional and totally uncompromising So You Really Want to Learn Latin course aiming to cover all the essential grammar of current GCSE specifications and sit an actual past language paper at the end, to GCSE students who mainly focused on readers and other selections of the finest extant Roman literature reading more widely than they would have time for in school, to A Level students reading rather more demanding and “left field” texts (Lucan 7, for example, or Seneca’s Thyestes) which they are highly unlikely to have met before to provide themselves with that edge for high-end university applications.

-I was also delighted to see roughly 20 join our new teachers’ courses – who are about to embark upon a PGCE or are indeed already working in a school without much Latin teaching experience.
+I was also delighted to see roughly 20 join our new teachers’ courses; these are bespoke courses for people who are about to embark upon a PGCE or are indeed already working in a school without much Latin teaching experience.
 I am very grateful to Classics for All for the funding they provide to help enable teachers at or about to join state schools to attend.

 The grammar clinics ran live in the traditional fashion though moving forward we are going to add a third rung of clinics to address the increasingly diverse school experiences of our school-age students in particular.